Press |

 The concept occurred to him after a pair of events, both negative, convinced him that he needed to act outside his own personal best interests and seek out ways to help the community.

-The first incident that put Leong on his path to success was a failed attempt to receive financial support for a scholarship fund
+The first incident that put Leong on his path to success was a failed attempt to receive financial support for a scholarship fund in 2002.

 Leong was coaching pole vaulting at his alma mater, Punahou, and one of his athletes was the daughter of Duane Kurisu, who owns a piece of everything from this newspaper to the San Francisco Giants.
 Surely he had enough money to help out with a few grand in scholarships for worthy kids.